 Given the pros and cons of different fibers, these are some principles that A.Oei follows when it comes to fabric sourcing:

 1. We use natural and bio-degradable fibers where possible.
 Most of our garments are made of 100% cotton that are mercerized with long-staple fibers.
 They are more tightly woven with better strength, give off a refined sheen, comfortable and easy on the skin.

-2. We are currently increasing the use of Tencel-lyocell fibers, which are regenerated cellulose fibre made from wood pulp.
+2. We use Tencel-lyocell fibers (certified Tencel (TM), which are regenerated cellulose fibre made from wood pulp.
 The production of lyocell substantially reduces water pollution as raw cellulose is dissolved directly in an amine oxide solvent which is non-toxic.
 Almost 100% of the solvent extracted can be purified and reused.
-We only use Tencel that are certified Tencel (TM).

 3. We use polyester-blends for sturdier garments such as outerwear, trousers or essential staples.
 We believe that different product groups have different needs, and that the end-usage of them are just as important.
 These are easy-care-wear pieces that don't require as much washing, and are comfortable and durable.
 They perform other functions such as water-repellant needs or provide stretch.
 We are currently sourcing for recycled polyester that have lower impact than virgin polyester but maintains the same quality.

 4. We source directly from textile factories where we can have answers regarding fiber content, manufacturing process, and fabric quality.
-We try not to work with 3rd-party suppliers who are unable to provide accurate fiber content.
-We only work with factories that have no minimums.
+We try not to work with 3rd-party suppliers who are unable to provide accurate information.
+To prevent wastage, we only work with factories that have no minimums.

-Our main textile partners are based in Japan and Thailand:
+Our main textile suppliers are based in Japan and Thailand.